 It is so precise that it doesn’t require a virtual boundary at all.
 Instead, business owners place proximity marketing beacons in and around their businesses.

 Proximity techniques are much more personalized.
 Furthermore, it is contextually relevant to the user’s real-time experience.

 Proximity doesn’t require a virtual fence.
 Instead, the focus is to target each customer based on their accurate position.
-Therefore, it is best to target a zone between 100m of the targeted location or less.
+Therefore, it is best to target a zone between 100m or less of the targeted location.